dotnet/dotnet-monitor/documentation/configuration.md

 #### Example

-The following example shows the `Filters` portion of a collection rule that has the rule only apply to processes named "dotnet" and whose command line contains "myapp.dll".
+The following example shows the `Filters` portion of a collection rule that has the rule only apply to processes named `dotnet` and whose command line contains `myapp.dll`.

 <details>
   <summary>JSON</summary>